hamiltonmorais/hamiltonmorais/README.md

 ### Hi there 👋

-- 🔭 I am currently working as an intern in a large company
+- 👨‍💻 I am currently working as an intern in a large company
+- 👨‍🎓 I’m currently studying Alysis and Systems Development at University of Fortaleza in Brazil
-- 🌱 I’m currently learning Javascript and Java
+- 👨‍🎓 I’m currently learning Javascript and Java
 - 📫 How to reach me: hamilton.morais06@gmail.com

 <div align="center">